This chapter should be cited as follows:

 Prematurity

-Premature babies differ to term babies in their needs at birth.
+Premature babies differ from term babies in their needs at birth.
 Most term babies will not require any help other than being dried and kept warm.
 When they do require help, it is usually because of ante- or peripartum hypoxia as described above.
 Prematurity may occur as a consequence of catastrophic intrauterine events such as abruption of the placenta, other hemorrhagic events, placental failure or infection.
 Often though, the preterm baby is born due to factors that do not cause the baby to be acutely hypoxic or physiologically compromised in the way that a term baby needing resuscitation does.
 For this reason, what many premature babies need is not resuscitation, but support to adapt to extrauterine life.

 When managing a preterm baby, there are three main focuses: maintaining a good temperature, recognizing respiratory support requirements including the need for surfactant and early feeding.